 My PSA is higher.
 Can the labs be wrong?

 PSA is produced by healthy cells in the prostate.
 This is why it’s normal to find a small amount of PSA in your blood.
+A PSA higher than normal can be worrisome.
+However, the only conclusion we can draw is that your prostate is talking to you and that we need to investigate.
 A PSA test measures this amount from a simple blood test, which is then analyzed in a laboratory.
-Quantities that are normal will vary depending on your age at screening time, your racial origins or your treatment if you have had prostate cancer.
+Quantities that are normal will vary depending on your age at screening time, your racial origins, or your treatment if you have had prostate cancer.
 We will focus more specifically on screening in this article.

 Normally, test results from laboratories are quite accurate and are representative of the state of health of your prostate.
 We still recommend that you always run your tests in the same place at the same time.